ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 using your application's client ID and client secret.

 # Authentication
-Retrieve an **OAuth 2.0 Bearer access token** with the client credentials OAuth flow.

-Retrieving a Bearer access token requires a ChatKitty application client ID and client secret.

-You can create a ChatKitty application and receive client credentials by [contacting us](https://www.chatkitty.com/contact/).

 > To authorize use this replacing `acme` with your client ID and `acmesecret` with your client secret: